 • sings and does hand motions to review the current week’s facts (4 days a week).
 I filmed us reviewing our CC material and posted it here.
 [It's also posted below.]

 Would you like a little bit extra?
 Each week my family enjoys reading books, doing activities, and watching YouTube video clips related to our new grammar.
-Memorizing the CC grammar is completely sufficient, but if you’d like to add a bit more, here is what my family has enjoyed reading, doing, & watching related to the science sentence: History Morning Basket & Activities: Medieval Period.
+Memorizing the CC grammar is completely sufficient, but if you’d like to add a bit more, here is what my family has enjoyed reading, doing, & watching related to the history sentence: History Morning Basket & Activities: Medieval Period.

 This week I will be praying for each of your children that through our time at CC they will “grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18).

 If you ever have questions, comments, or concerns, please let me know!

 What our daily CC review time looks like

 - CC Cycle 2 Week 5

 - CC Cycle 2 Week 7

 - CC Cycle 2 Week 8